Lightstreamer/Lightstreamer-kafka-connector/README.md

 Kafka Connector supports independent deserialization of keys and values, which means that:

 - Key and value can have different formats.
-- Message validation against the Confluent Schema Registry can be enabled separately for the Kafka key and Kafka value (`key.evaluator.schema.registry.enable` and `value.evaluator.schema.registry.enable`)
+- Message validation against the Confluent Schema Registry can be enabled separately for the Kafka key and Kafka value (through [`key.evaluator.schema.registry.enable`](#) and `value.evaluator.schema.registry.enable`)
-- Message validation against local schemas file must be specified separately for key and value (through the `key.evaluator.schema.path` and `value.evaluator.schema.path`)
+- Message validation against local schema files must be specified separately for key and value (through the `key.evaluator.schema.path` and `value.evaluator.schema.path`)

 **NOTE** For Avro, schema validation is required, therefore either a local schema file must be provided or the Confluent Schema Registry must be enabled.